Insights & Updates

 Currently, the biggest issue to be resolved is Pesto Pizzazz.
 The high sales, low sentiment of that variant means first-time guests are much more likely to hve a bad experience and not come back.

-Given that Fig & Feta is the most likely to be modified, if Crust & Co. is adept at customizing guests’ orders, we’d recommend that the chain allow guests to build their own Fig & Feta slice, and allow for minor customizations for the other variations.
+Given that Fig and Feta is the most likely to be modified, if Crust and Co. is adept at customizing guests’ orders, we’d recommend that the chain allow guests to build their own Fig and Feta slice, and allow for minor customizations for the other variations.
 This can be done through drop-down options in the online ordering app, or allowing dine-in customers to do so with verbal instructions.

 Besides being unaware of the new items, dietary restriction is the biggest reason why people didn’t order the LTO.
 We recommend offering vegan, dairy-free, and gluten-free options.
 This could provide a sizable boost in bringing first-time customers to your restaurants.